ec-europa/europa-component-library/docs/conventions/component.md

 ### Systems component

-There are 2 possibilities for system-based components: they use the exact same markup as their corresponding generic/base component, or they alter it.
+There are 2 possibilities for system-specific components: they use the exact same markup as their corresponding generic/base component, or they alter it.

-In both cases, **Twig file should always start with available parameters**.
+In both cases, **Twig files should always start with the available parameters**.

 #### Same markup

-This is the easy case: system component just has to include generic Twig file.
+This is the easy case: the system component just has to include the generic Twig file.

 Example:
 _(File name: ec-component-blockquote.twig)_